Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    </launch>
    ```

-   > Note: The launch files for this project are available in the package's `launch` directory, i.e. `src/niryo_moveit/launch/`.

-1. Open a new terminal window in the ROS workspace.
-Once again, source the workspace.
-Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, and start the trajectory subscriber.

-    ```bash
-    roslaunch niryo_moveit part_2.launch
-    ```

-    > Note: Running `roslaunch` automatically starts [ROS Core](http://wiki.ros.org/roscore) if it is not already running.

    This launch will print various messages to the console, including the set parameters and the nodes launched.

    Ensure that the `process[server_endpoint]` and `process[trajectory_subscriber]` were successfully started, and that a message similar to `[INFO] [1603488341.950794]: Starting server on 192.168.50.149:10000` is printed.

-1. Return to Unity, and press Play.
+2. Return to Unity, and press Play.
 Click the UI Button in the Game view to call SourceDestinationPublisher's `Publish()` function, publishing the associated data to the ROS topic.
 View the terminal in which the `roslaunch` command is running.
 It should now print `I heard:` with the data.

 ROS and Unity have now successfully connected!